 1. In Cold Blood

-The case was eventually solved, and this book is super interesting because it follows in the footsteps of the murderers before the crime happened and talks about the clutter family.
-It’s so well-written, and everything in this book happened similar to If You Tell.
+The case was eventually solved, and this book is super interesting because it follows in the footsteps of the murderers before the crime happened and talks about the Clutter family.
+It’s well-written, and everything in this book resembles If You Tell.
 It talks in-depth about the perpetrators and the victims, making for an incredibly layered story.

 Author: Truman Capote